 Fig. 4.
 The rover-sitter difference in for pr4 expression arises from the brain and ovaries.
-(A) Rovers with G9a WT have significantly less pr4 expression in the brain than sitters with G9a WT [$F{(3,11)} = 32$; P < 0.001], and this difference is G9a-dependent, as it disappears in G9a nulls (P = 0.19).
-(B) Rovers and sitters do not differ in for pr4 expression in the gut [$F{(3,11)} = 0.13$; P = 0.937].
-(C) Rovers with G9a WT have significantly less pr4 expression in the ovaries than sitters with G9a WT [$F{(3,11)} = 10.34$; P = 0.004], and this difference is G9a-dependent, as it disappears in G9a nulls (P = 0.19).
-(B) Rovers and sitters with G9a WT [$F{(3,11)} = 10.34$; P = 0.004], and this difference is G9a-dependent, as it disappears in G9a nulls (P = 0.19).
-(D) Rovers and sitters with G9a WT on ot differ in for pr4 expression in the carcass [$F{(3,11)} = 8.03$; P = 0.242], but rovers with G9a null have significantly less pr4 expression in the carcass than sitters with G9a WT (P = 0.014).
-(E) Rovers and sitters do not differ in for pr4 expression in the carcass [$F{(3,11)} = 8.03$; P = 0.242], but rovers with G9a null have significantly less pr4 expression in the carcass than sitters with G9a WT (P = 0.014).
-(E) Rovers and sitters differ in one SNP in a 0.1-kb region upstream of the pr4 transcription start site.
-For qRT-PCR, n = 3, with 20 adult mated female tissues/biological replicate for all tissues.
-0.05 > P > 0.01; 0.01 > P > 0.001;

-which they live.
+(A) Rovers with G9a WT have significantly less pr4 expression in the brain than sitters with G9a WT $[F{(3,11)} = 32; P < 0.001]$ , and this difference is G9a-dependent, as it disappears in G9a nulls (P = 0.19).
+(B) Rovers and sitters do not differ in for pr4 expression in the gut $[F{(3,11)} = 0.13; P = 0.937]$ .
+(C) Rovers with G9a WT have significantly less pr4 expression in the ovaries than sitters with G9a WT $[F{(3,11)} = 10.34; P = 0.004]$ , and this difference is G9a-dependent, as it disappears in G9a nulls (P = 0.19).
+(D) Rovers and sitters with G9a WT do not differ in for pr4 expression in the carcass $[F{(3,11)} = 8.03; P = 0.242]$ , but rovers with G9a null have significantly less pr4 expression in the carcass than sitters with G9a WT (P = 0.014).
+(E) Rovers and sitters differ in one SNP in a 0.1-bb region upstream of the pr4 transcription start site.
+For qRT-PCR, P = 0.00 and with P = 0.001 and P = which they live.
 Not all individuals respond similarly to the same environmental cue, however.
 In this case, epigenetic-by-genetic interaction would be an important but neglected component of gene-by-environment interactions.
 The deposition of epigenetic marks can depend on underlying genetic differences (19), and genetic variation likely plays an important role in moderating epigenetic differences between individuals.
 Importantly, epigeneticby-genetic interactions present an avenue through which genetic variation outside of gene coding regions can modulate phenotypic variability.
 Two other noteworthy studies in humans and prairie voles have reported associations among genetic variation, DNA methylation, and behavior (1, 2).
 Here we used the fruit fly to establish molecular causality, and provide definitive evidence for how the complex interactions among genetics, epigenetics, and isoformspecific gene regulation causes variation in naturally occurring behavioral polymorphisms.